plone/papyrus/docs/install.rst

 If you only want to create html docs, you can leave out the texlive-latex-extra and texlive-latex-recommended packages, which take up a large amount of diskspace and are only needed for PDF generation.

-Note: on later versions, the package might be different.
-Tested: Ubuntu 21.04

-There the changed packages are: python 3.9 python 3.9-dev python3-enchant

 Quick Start
 ===========